Our region’s prehistoric past and unique links between people and land

 - One of only three complete Haast’s eagle skeletons in museum collections worldwide

 - The world’s most comprehensive display of articulated moa skeletons

 - A glass plate camera used by the Burton Brothers, who established a nationally important photography studio in Dunedin in the 19th century

 - A crocodile jaw fossil discovered in 16 million-year-old rock in Central Otago

-Visitors to Southern Land, Southern People are greeted by the Overlander – a life-size model of a Māori man dressed for overland travel in Southern New Zealand.
+Visitors to Southern Land, Southern People are greeted by the Overlander – a life-size model of a Māori man dressed for overland travel in the sometimes adverse climate of southern New Zealand.